London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 In the current London, Ontario real estate market, hope is not a strategy.

-During the frenzied peaks of the past few years, you could put a sign in the lawn, drastically overprice a home, and still walk away with a premium outcome.
+During the frenzied peaks of the past few years, you could put a sign on the lawn, badly overprice a home, and still walk away with a premium result.
 The market forgave mistakes.
-Today, the market is highly analytical, and it punishes guesswork with lost equity.
+Today, the market is analytical, and it punishes guesswork with lost equity.

 The most dangerous phrase a home seller can use right now is, "Let's just price it a little high to leave room for negotiation, and wait and see what happens."
-I call this the "Wait and See Trap," and it is the fastest way to leave tens of thousands of dollars on the table.
+I call this the Wait-and-See Trap, and it's the fastest way to leave tens of thousands of dollars on the table.

 The Anatomy of a Stale Listing

-When you price a property 5% to 10% above its actual data-driven market value, you aren't leaving room for negotiation; you are actively repelling your best buyers.
+When you price a property 5% to 10% above its actual, data-driven market value, you aren't leaving room for negotiation — you're actively repelling your best buyers.

-• Days 1–14: The house gets a few showings, but no offers.
+• Days 1–14: The home gets a few showings but no offers.
 The seller assumes buyers are just taking their time.

-• Days 15–30: Showings stop completely.
-The listing becomes "stale."
-The algorithm stops pushing it to the top of search results.
+• Days 15–30: Showings stop.
+The listing goes "stale."
+Search portals stop pushing it to the top of results, so fewer buyers ever see it.

 • Day 31: The agent suggests a price reduction.

-• Day 35: The price drops.
-But instead of attracting eager buyers, there is now blood in the water.
-Buyers see a home sitting on the market with a slashed price and immediately ask, "What is wrong with it?" or "How desperate are they?"
+• Day 35: The price drops — but instead of attracting eager buyers, there's now blood in the water.
+Buyers see a home that's been sitting with a slashed price and immediately ask, "What's wrong with it?" and "How desperate are they?"

 Engineering a Premium Outcome